 After spending almost two weeks with the uKeg growler, my life has been changed.
 Now I can never go back to a regular growler.

-I must admit, since moving to Texas my growler game has seriously diminished.
-That’s probably due to TABC and their backwards laws that restrict many breweries from selling their beer on-site, to-go.
-There are a few spots around town, plus some solid brewpubs, that offer growler fills of special or seasonal brews.
+I must admit, since moving to Texas my growler game had seriously diminished.
+That’s probably due to TABC and their backward laws that used to restrict many breweries from selling their beer on-site, to-go.

 Beautiful, Eye-Catching, and Functional